Makers for COVID-19

 Makers donate PPE through a database of requests in addition to donating to their local hospitals and medical centers

-Our Makers come from all over the world to band together to keep medical workers safe
+Our Makers the United States, UK, Ireland, Germany, Canada, Mexico, Ghana, and the Netherlands band together to keep medical workers safe

 Make With Us